Revolution 1848

 Before the draft constitution could be adopted by the plenary, the Reichstag was dissolved on 7 March, 1849.
 Emperor Francis Joseph refused to cooperate with the deputies who had supported the concept of the people’s sovereignty.
 On 4 March, he had already enacted a constitution that was in many respects fairly similar to the Kremsier Draft Constitution, the fundamental difference being that it was not passed with the consent of parliament, but imposed by the emperor; it was therefore thus referred to as the “Forced March Constitution”.

-Those present as representatives in the Frankfurt Parliament had another option to consider than the Empire of Seventy Millions being suggested by Schwarzenburg in the form of Kleindeutschland.
-After further debate the Frankfurt Assembly responded to the ongoing constitutional stalemate by approving, on 28 March with some two-fifths of the representatives abstaining, a Kleindeutsch outcome and offering the throne as hereditary "Emperor of the Germans" to the King of Prussia.
+Those present as representatives in the Frankfurt Parliament decided that they had another option to consider than the Empire of Seventy Millions being suggested by Schwarzenburg in the form of Kleindeutschesland or "little" Germany.
+After a period of debate the Frankfurt Assembly responded to the ongoing constitutional stalemate by approving, on 28 March with some two-fifths of the representatives abstaining, a Kleindeutsche outcome and offering the throne as hereditary "Emperor of the Germans" to the King of Prussia.

 A thirty-two man delegation subsequently journeyed to Berlin to seek the consent of the King of Prussia.
 In the event King Frederick William, in polite and diplomatic terms told the delegation that he felt honoured but could accept the crown only with the consent "of the crowned heads, the princes, and the free cities of Germany."
 He nevertheless gave some consideration to the offer, over several weeks, before finally declining to become "Emperor of the Germans".